 Taking Care of Kittens

 Many shelters do not have the resources to care for kittens who are only 2-3 weeks old.
 At this age, they must be fed by bottle every few hours.
-Even kittens over 3 weeks old need to be placed in a secluded area while their immune system develops and are old enough for vaccinations.
+Kittens over 3 weeks old need to be placed in a secluded area while their immune system develops.

 If you are interested in caring for infant kittens, ask your local shelter if they offer training.
 Unfortunately, if shelters can’t find foster placements or care immediately, the kittens may not be able to survive.